 Surgery can be done via an open type surgery or via a laparoscope.
 The advantages of using a laparoscope are that small incisions are made which do not contribute to the chance of further hernias.

 If you have suffered physically, mentally or financially, you should consider making an accident compensation claim.
-For free telephone advice from specialist personal injury solicitors just call the helpline.
-Our lawyers will assess the strength of your claim and will advise you on your potential award of compensation without any further obligation.
+For telephone advice at no cost from specialist personal injury solicitors just call the helpline.
+Our hernia will assess the strength of your claim and will advise you on your potential award of compensation without any further obligation.